drzh/defor/README.md

 ## Introduction

 DEFOR is a set of programs to identify copy number alternations from tumor/normal pair samples.
+In this method, both read depth and allele frequency were considered, and it doesn’t rely on the assumption that there are no large-scale CNAs in tumor cells.
+In the evaluation using a published dataset, DEFOR has better accuracy than the other methods especially in the situation where there are large-scale CNAs in the tumor genome.

 ## Installing